-- WNS Global obtained from HDFC Bank Ltd., or HDFC, a three-year rupee-denominated term loan of ₹ 510.0 million (\$9.2 million based on the exchange rate on June 30, 2012) which was fully drawn on March 12, 2012.
+- WNS Global obtained from HDFC Bank Ltd., or HDFC, a three-year rupee-denominated term loan of ₹510.0 million (\$9.6 million based on the exchange rate on September 30, 2012) which was fully drawn on March 12, 2012.
 The loan is for the purpose of financing certain capital expenditures incurred during the period from April 2011 to December 2011.
 The loan bears interest at a rate of 11.25% per annum for the first year, which will be reset at the end of the first year.
 Interest is payable on a monthly basis.
 The principal amount is repayable in two equal installments on January 30, 2015 and February 27, 2015.
-Repayment of the loan is guaranteed by WNS and secured by a charge over our Pune property, which must be perfected by July 31, 2012, following the repayment on July 10, 2012 of the balance of \$24 million outstanding under our 2010 Term Loan described below.
+Repayment of the loan is guaranteed by WNS and secured by a charge over our Pune property.
 This charge ranks pari passu with other charges over the property in favor of other lenders.
 We are subject to certain covenants in respect of this loan, including restrictive covenants relating to our total debt to EBITDA ratio, total debt to tangible net worth ratio and EBITDA to debt service coverage ratio, each as defined in the term sheet relating to this loan.
-In connection with this rupeedenominated term loan, we have entered into a currency swap to convert the rupee-denominated loan to a US dollar-denominated loan which has resulted in the loan bearing an effective interest rate to us of 6.73% per annum. - WNS Global obtained from HSBC Bank (Mauritius) Limited a three-year term loan facility for \$7.0 million.
-The facility may be drawn in four tranches and no later than six months from the date of the facility agreement.
-On April 16, 2012 and June 20, 2012, we drew down \$2.0 and \$3.0 million, respectively, from this facility.
+In connection with this rupee-denominated term loan, we have entered into a currency swap to convert the rupee-denominated loan to a US dollar-denominated loan which has resulted in the loan bearing an effective interest rate to us of 6.73% per annum. - WNS Global obtained from HSBC Bank (Mauritius) Limited a three-year term loan facility for \$7.0 million.
+On April 16, 2012, June 20, 2012, and August 16, 2012, we drew down \$2.0, \$3.0 and \$2.0 million, respectively, from this facility.
 The facility is for the purpose of funding WNS Global's capital expenditure plans for fiscal 2013 and/or for any other purpose in compliance with the Reserve Bank of India's guidelines on "External Commercial Borrowings and Trade Credits."
 The facility will bear interest at a rate of US dollar LIBOR plus a margin of 3.5% per annum.
 Interest will be payable on a quarterly basis.
 The principal amount of each tranche will be repayable at the end of three years from the date of drawdown of such tranche.
-Repayment of the loan under the facility is guaranteed by WNS and secured by a charge over our Pune property which must be perfected by July 31, 2012, following the repayment of our 2010 Term Loan on July 10, 2012.
+Repayment of the loan under the facility is guaranteed by WNS and secured by a charge over our Pune property.
 This charge ranks pari passu with other charges over the property in favor of other lenders.
 The facility agreement contains certain covenants, including restrictive covenants relating to our debt to EBITDA ratio, debt to adjusted tangible net worth ratio, EBITDA to debt service coverage ratio and fixed asset coverage ratio, each as defined therein.
 A change in the largest shareholder of WNS together with a loss of 10% of our clients by revenue within two quarters of the change may also constitute an event of default under this facility agreement.